 What we don’t: No clean bag; gravity filters have limited applications.

 The primary downside to MSR’s AutoFlow system is the lack of a “clean” bag.
 What this means is that you can only fill up your receptacles (hydration bladder, Nalgene, cooking pot, mug, etc.) as fast as the AutoFlow can filter.
 On the other hand, the Platypus mentioned above filters water into a clean bag and stores it there, making it quickly accessible when you want it.
-Finally, both systems require a good set-up for effective operation—we prefer to hang our gravity filter from a tree branch, and have thus found it a difficult system to use in alpine environments.
-All told, if you’re in the market for a high-capacity gravity filter with quality components, the MSR AutoFlow is well worth a second look.
+Finally, both systems require a good setup for effective operation—we prefer to hang our gravity filter from a tree branch and have therefore found it difficult to use in alpine environments.
+Inherent drawbacks aside, if you’re in the market for a high-capacity gravity filter with quality components, the MSR AutoFlow is well worth a second look.

 See the MSR AutoFlow XL Gravity Filter